 Applications must include a project summary (always), summary of results from the previous funding period, list of publications since the previous application, and list of submitted manuscripts (if applicable).

 This section is mandatory if the application is to be assessed.

 - ethical considerations (if relevant for the project)

-The project appendix should consist of a maximum of 15,000 characters or 5 pages.
+The project Annex should be max.
+15,000 characters or max.
+5 pages.